 passing your time at old-lands

 With 200 acres for you to roam about in, a useful estate map shows you where you can walk, and as it resembles a pirate map, children love to colour it in.
 Check for natural history sightings on the board in the archway, and add to it anything you stumble across.
-While out on your Old-Lands adventures, if you discover a plant or insect that you need help identifying you can email a photo of it to Sam Bosanquet, firstname.lastname@example.org, the resident naturalist who will identify it for you, and we can also add it to our natural history database.
-Sam tends to do an hour long nature walk or mini beast safari on a Monday (children need to be accompanied for this).
+While out on your Old-Lands adventures, if you discover a plant or insect that you need help identifying you can email a photo of it to Sam Bosanquet, email@example.com, the resident naturalist who will identify it for you, and we can also add it to our natural history database.
+Sam tends to do an hour long nature walk or mini beast safari on a Monday morning although not at Christmas and New Year.
+Children do need to be accompanied for this.
 Parents can award themselves a lie-in by booking a session for their children to build dens and muddy their wellies at the Forest School.
 You might also like to pick up a pair of oars for a row round the island on the lake, or wander along the yew-tree walk and toss a ball on the old, well loved tennis court.